-Tutors and volunteers must re-complete their in-person or online training with The Access Project every three years.
-This training covers detailed information necessary for volunteering with The Access Project in addition to this document.
+Tutors and volunteers must re-complete their online safeguarding training with The Access Project every three years, as well as attending an online training session.
+This © The Access Project Company number: 07473072 | Charity number: 1143011 training covers detailed information necessary for tutoring with The Access Project in addition to this document.